 In the UK you will be investigated by the Information Commissioner’s Office (ICO), and if you are found to be in serious breach of the new law you could be fined up to €20 million or 4% of global turnover.

-It’s a fact the ICO is increasing its staff numbers in preparation for the GDPR, so don’t assume they have not got the resources.
-In the last 12 months, they have issued £2.5m worth of fines, see below.List of organisations fined by the ICO April 2015 – April 2016
+It’s a fact the ICO are increasing their staff numbers in preparation for the GDPR, so don’t assume they don’t have the resources.
+During 2015/16, they issued £2.5m worth of fines.List of organisations fined by the ICO April 2015 – April 2016

 FEP Heatcare Ltd, 17 March 2016, fined £180,000